 The Australian honey pot ant has specialized workers called repletes which function as living larders.
 They become fully engorged with nectar, to the size of a grape, and hang from the roof.
 These specialized honey pots are almost totally inactive so they consume little honey to sustain their energy.

 The small dark spots on their inflated honey sacs are the hard plates that protect the body of a normal ant.
-The membrane between those plates is what stretches.
+The membrane between those plates stretches.

-When there is little food to be found above ground workers visit the honey pots.
+Workers visit the honey pots when there is little food to be found above ground.
 They stimulate the repletes to regurgitate food.
 Other workers groom and clean the larders.
-During times of plenty workers bring nectar down and feed it to the repletes.23
+During times of plenty, workers bring nectar down and feed it to the repletes.23

-AntWiki.org describes it as a “social stomach” which sounds like something a tech startup would be working on.
+AntWiki.org calls it a “social stomach”, which sounds like a new iPhone app.

 Their nests are about 4 feet below the surface of the ground.
-Indigenous Australians would dig them up and eat them.
-Chef Renee Redzepi has served them recently:
+Indigenous Australians dug them up and ate them.
+They’ve featured on chef Renee Redzepi’s menu.

-There are several ant species that have a replete caste.45 I’m pretty sure the ones in the David Attenborough video (see footnotes) and in Rene Redzepi’s photo are a carpenter ant Camponotus inflatus.
+There are several ant species that have a replete caste.45 The ones in the David Attenborough video and in Rene Redzepi’s photo appear to be carpenter ants Camponotus inflatus.

-Australia also has Melophorus bagoti, the red honey ant.67
+Australia has the red honey ant Melophorus bagoti.67

 Myrmecocystus mexicanus lives in the American Southwest and Mexico8.

 Is it a prestigious position to be a honey pot for your colony?
-I imagine many people would look at that as a pretty cushy job.
-Do the other ants coerce them to stay put if the honey pots try to move?
+Seems like a pretty cushy job.
+Are they coerced into being still?
 Do they always feel bloated?
-Having a fat gold booty full-o-honey seems like the good life.

 https://en.wikipedia.org/wiki/Acacia_aneura mulga tree in Australia